gkalpak/simple-torch/README.md

 _**NOTE**:_
 _Adding automated tests is still a work in progress._
-_Currently there are no unit tests and no end-to-end (e2e) tests :scream: :scream: :scream:_
+_Currently there are few unit tests and no end-to-end (e2e) tests :scream: :scream: :scream:_

 ### Releasing/Deploying